azlux/botamusique/README.md

     - Music library management, including uploading, browsing all files and edit tags, etc.
 3. **Powerful command system.** Commands and words the bot says are fully customizable.
 Support partial-match for commands.
 4. **Ducking.** The bot would automatically lower its volume if people are talking.
+5. **Stereo sound.** After Mumble 1.4.0, stereo output support has been added.
+Our bot is designed to work nicely with it naturally.
+6. **Multilingual support.** A list of supported languages can be found below.

 ## Screenshots